What is a Laneway Home?

 The Average Cost of a Laneway House

-You can build a laneway home for approximately $250K (excluding connection fee and GST).
-The mortgage payment on $250k should cost you bellow $1400 a month for a 25-year term, and you can rent a laneway home for around $1,600 to $2,000.
-In other words, this additional income means an almost instant return of initial investment. (these numbers might vary in a different area)
+You can build a laneway home for approximately $350K (excluding connection fee and GST).
+The mortgage payment of $350k should cost you below $2000 a month for a 25-year term, and you can rent a laneway home for around $2,100 and up.
+In other words, this additional income means an almost instant return on the initial investment. (these numbers might vary in a different area)

 Design Package for a Laneway House